ChevronTango/sigstore-testing-stack/README.md

 ## GitHub Codespaces

-GitHub codespaces are also supported, however for it to work effectively, you will need to make sure that the ports are all public.
+GitHub codespaces are also supported, however it will not start the stack automatically as for it to work you will need to make sure that the named ports are all public first, which cannot be configured in the `devcontainer.json` at the time of writing.

 ![Codespaces Ports](docs/codespaces-ports.JPG)

-If you find that codespaces ports are not already public, you can change them yourself and then restart docker compose
+Once you have made all the ports public, you can run the following command to start the stack.

 ```
-docker compose restart
+URL_PATTERN="https://$CODESPACE_NAME-%s.app.github.dev" docker compose up -d
 ```

 `URL_PATTERN` is automatically set in the startup script however you may need to set it again in any future scripts you run.